libp2p/go-libp2p-examples/http-proxy/README.md

 /ip4/127.0.0.1/tcp/12000/ipfs/QmddTrQXhA9AkCpXPTkcY7e22NK73TwkUms3a44DhTKJTD
 ```

-The run the local peer, indicating that it will need to forward http requests to the remote peer as follows:
+Then run the local peer, indicating that it will need to forward http requests to the remote peer as follows:

 ```
 > ./http-proxy -d /ip4/127.0.0.1/tcp/12000/ipfs/QmddTrQXhA9AkCpXPTkcY7e22NK73TwkUms3a44DhTKJTD